 - Other Higher Education Institutions if for example your programme of study involves spending a period of time at an institution outside Swansea University, including at an HEI abroad or if you have come to Swansea University as a visiting or exchange student, we may need to share information about you with the other institutions involved in the exchange.
 This will be done for the administration of the visit, exchange or study abroad, and so that the other institution can carry out its duties in regard to your studies.
 We will disclose this data to the Institution because it is necessary for the performance of our tasks carried out in the public interest.
 Special category personal data relating to your health or a disability will not be shared without your express consent unless required by law or in your vital interests in an emergency situation.

-- Professional bodies (e.g. General Medical Council, Royal Society of British Architects, Law Society) in order to confirm your qualifications and accredit your course.
+- Professional bodies (e.g. General Medical Council, Royal Society of British Architects, Law Society) in order to confirm your qualifications, confirm that you are fit to practise, and accredit your course.
 This information is shared for the purposes of administering a public task in the public interest.

 - Work placement sites or educational partners involved in joint course provision.
 This information is shared for the purposes of administering a public task in the public interest.